open-telemetry/opentelemetry-operator/README.md

 #### Override Service Name

-The service name for containers goes in the following priority list
+The operator automatically determines the most suitable service name from the Kubernetes object names.
+However the service name can be overridden by the `instrumentation.opentelemetry.io/service-name` annotation in the pod specification.
+Follows the precedence order for determining the service name:

-* The `instrumentation.opentelemetry.io/service-name` pod annotation (can be `,` seperated list for multiple container services)
+1. The `instrumentation.opentelemetry.io/service-name` pod annotation (can be `,` seperated list for multiple container services)
-* The Deployment Name
+2. The Deployment Name
-* The Statefulset Name
-* The Cronjob Name
-* The Job Name
+3. The Statefulset/Cronjob/Job Name
-* The Pod Name
+4. The Pod Name
-* The Container Name
+5. The Container Name

 #### Use customized or vendor instrumentation